tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/system-gmm.md

 ## Estimation with System GMM

 System Generalized Method of Moments (GMM), introduced by [Blundell and Bond (1998)](https://www.sciencedirect.com/science/article/pii/S0304407698000098?casa_token=dYWIhT8f8OMAAAAA:ABPXjapGCr7BAZKtJVamMFPhU2yvYbgDcnAd7Usvp6H2QqyxhJftVQQ9i-KXcfAg_qH8BbAs), addresses endogeneity by using lagged variables as instruments.
-Specifically, it uses the so-called orthogonality conditions (where instruments are uncorrelated with the error terms) to construct valid instruments from both lagged levels and lagged differences of the endogenous variables.
-A system of equations is estimated, one for each time period, and the instruments vary across equations.
-For instance, in later time periods, additional lags of the instruments are available and can be used.
+It constructs valid instruments from both lagged levels and lagged differences of the endogenous variables, estimating a system of equations, one for each time period.
+The instruments vary across equations.
+For instance, in later periods, additional lags of the instruments are available and can be used.

 {{% tip %}}
 *Difference GMM vs. System GMM*

-Difference GMM is the original estimator which uses only lagged levels of the dependent variable as instruments, while System GMM combines lagged levels and differences as instruments.
+Difference GMM is the original estimator that uses only lagged levels of the endogenous variables as instruments, while System GMM combines lagged levels and differences as instruments.

 {{% /tip %}}

-The *two-step system GMM* estimation process involves:
+The *two-step system GMM* estimation process consists of:
 1. *First-differencing* the variables to eliminate individual fixed effects
 2. *Instrumenting* the differenced equations using lagged levels and differences of the variables.